 Literary modernism originated in the late 19th and 20th centuries.
-It was mainly focused in Europe and North America.
+It was mainly focused on Europe and North America.
 The literary movement is characterized by a break with traditional ways of writing.
-It touched both poetry, prose fiction and drama.
+It touched both poetry, prose fiction, and drama.
 Modernist writers chose to experiment with every type of conceivable literary form and mode of expression.

 Modernism is one larger category that includes smaller yet still very important literary and artistic movements.
 These include Imagism, and Symbolism, Futurism, Cubism, Surrealism, Dada, and Expressionism.